Alphabetical List of All Publications

 Selected articles from CDIAC's monthly newsletter, DEBT LINE, relating to

 public financing and investment issues.
-These Offprints were discontinued in 2005, when DEBT LINE went to an
+These Offprints were discontinued in 2005, when DEBT LINE went to an electronic format.

 - Disclosure Guidelines For Land-Based Securities